-A blank analysis shall be performed in conformance with 5.2.3.3f and 5.2.3.3g until a background level of less than 5 10-7 g for any tissue size is obtained.
+A blank analysis shall be performed in conformance with 5.2.3.3f and 5.2.3.3g until a background level of less than 5 10-7 g for hydrocarbons and esters and less than LOD for siloxanes for any tissue size is obtained.

 Cleaning can be performed by Soxhlet extraction or immersion in chloroform.